ThatGuyJacobee/Elite-Bot-Docs/docs/fivemstatusfeature.md

 ## Configuring the message embed

 Finally, you must customise the embed message to your liking!
-You can do this through the use of the command "/fivemstatusembed" which conists of two arguments, one for the title and one for the description.
+You can do this through the use of the command "/fivemstatus embed" which conists of two arguments, one for the title and one for the description.

 An Example of setting the embed title and description: